swigof/Bnuuy-Deliverance/README.md

 * rename and used direction constants that aren't joypad ones
 * migrate entities linked lists of active vs inactive instead of flag to avoid wasted cycles on loops
 * consolidate entity flags further into state to save ram if needed
+  * alternatively, expand flags into variables if ram is fine

 ### Resources